SY-Ch/sy-ch.github.io/contents/home.md

 <code>chensy@ieee.org</code>

 #### Education
+**University of Glasgow** — Ph.D.
+Candidate, 2025–Present

-**Jimei University**, B.E. in Intelligent Science and Technology The College of Computer and Engineering( GPA 81.5/100 )
+**Jimei University** — B.E. in Intelligent Science and Technology, GPA: 81.5 / 100, 2024

 #### Research Interests
-His research focuses on advancing semantic segmentation through depth-aware multimodal learning, with particular emphasis on domain generalization and robustness.
-He is committed to improving the stability and generalization of segmentation in diverse traffic and urban scenes.
+I focus on advancing semantic segmentation through depth-aware multimodal learning, with particular emphasis on domain generalization and robustness.
+I am committed to improving the stability and generalization of segmentation in diverse traffic and urban scenes.